 There are three things you can always count on in the world: 1.
 Death, 2.
 Taxes, and 3.
 Walt Disney World & Disneyland ticket price increases.
-Disney made it official the other day and we just got another bump in ticket prices, this time for Disneyland including its first $2,000 ticket after the latest ticket prices skyrocketed in front of the opening of Star Wars Galaxy’s Edge in June 2019.
-Yes you heard me right…a $2,000 ticket, after taxes of course.
+It was just made official as we just got another increase in Disneyland ticket prices, including the first $2,200+ ticket.
+Yes, you heard me right…a ticket that costs $2,119 to be exact (before taxes).

-Big increases have come to all ticket types: 1-Day tickets in all seasons, Multi-Day tickets and the biggest increase of all in the Annual Pass category.
+Price increases have come to all ticket types: 1-Day tickets in almost all tiers, Multi-Day tickets and the biggest increase of all in the Annual Pass category.
+Disney has even changed the way they are categorizing the Disneyland 1-Day tickets, now breaking them down into 5 Tiers instead of just 3.

 Why is there a Disneyland Ticket Price Increase?

 Many people why to know why there is such a jump in prices.
-It’s obvious that besides the fact that Disney always raises their ticket prices, there are two major factors why they can do it this year with no consequences whatsoever.
+It’s obvious that besides the fact that Disney always raises their ticket prices every year, there are three major factors why they can do it this year with no consequences whatsoever.

 Here are the New Official Disneyland Ticket Prices Increase and the difference from last year: